jesseharold/MongoNewsScraper/README.md

     Usernames are checked for duplicates.

 ## TO DO
-* sort articles on news and saved pages my date modified
-* make it so saved articles show as already saved, can't be saved twice
 * fix populate of comment info

 Optional To Do's:
+* make it so saved articles show as already saved, can't be saved twice
+* sort saved articles on date saved (would need to update article on save somehow...)
 * add date published to articles (optional)